LanleyKerman/Math-Game/README.md

 # Welcome to my project: Math Game.

-Math game is where the user tries to find the sum, difference, product, quotient, or square of 2 numbers.
+Math game is where the user tries to find the sum, difference, product, quotient, or square of a number.

 # How is this possible?